Valpodi/enterprisediodeemulator/README.md

 the diode will only support IP addresses.

 ### Configuring the diode variant
-By default the emulator is configured as the basic diode.
+By default, the emulator is configured as the basic diode.
 The emulator can be configured as the import variant by using the import diode flag (`--importDiode` or `-i`) when running the management interface or emulator script.

-Note that though the port config is validated when using the emulator directly for ease of use, but the enterprise diode itself will not validate the port config, as this is expected to be done by the management interface API.
+Note that though the port config is validated when using the [launch_emulator script](Emulator/launch_emulator.py) directly for ease of use, the enterprise diode itself will not validate the port config, as this is expected to be done by the management interface API.

 ### Building the emulator
 Build the emulator and management interface docker containers with: